marvalis/speakup-email-petitions/readme.txt

 `[signaturelist id="1"]`

 = Can I download a list of my petition's signatures? = Yes.
 To download the signatures in CSV format, click the "Download as CSV" button at the top of the Signatures screen.
-If you do not see a "Download as CSV" button on this screen, you will first need to select yuor petition from the drop-down list.
+If you do not see a "Download as CSV" button on this screen, you will first need to select your petition from the drop-down list.

 = I downloaded the CSV file, but when I open it in a spreadsheet application, the values aren't in the correct columns.
 Can I fix this? =
 If the CSV file looks scrambled, try changing its filename extension from .csv to .txt and then re-opening it in your spreadsheet app.
 The columns should be arranged correctly.
 (If you wish to keep the .csv extension, once you've opened the .txt file, re-save it as a CSV from your spreadsheet app, which will structure the contents of the file in a version of the CSV format that it understands.)